Harry Topping: Playing career

 During World War II he played for Stockport County, where he partnered his namesake Henry Westby Topping in several wartime matches in 1941–42.
 He played for Bristol Rovers in the FA Cup campaign of 1945–46.

 Coaching career

-As a football coach, Topping managed RFC Roterdam and two of the Netherlands' biggest clubs in the early 1950s — Feyenoord between 1950 and 1951, and PSV between 1951 and 1952.
+As a football coach, Topping managed RFC Rotterdam and two of the Netherlands' biggest clubs in the early 1950s — Feyenoord between 1950 and 1951, and PSV between 1951 and 1952.

 He was coach to Norwich City in their run to the 1958–59 FA Cup semi-final.
 After leaving Norwich he coached Torquay United.